 The City is in the process of developing a draft list of strategies in coordination with the Norfolk Bicycling and Pedestrian Trails Commission.
 Three overarching themes have been identified – Improve data collection & evaluation, Create safe streets for all users, and Foster a culture of safety.
 Each theme lists subsequent action items, which are the specific implementation strategies that the City will undertake to improve road safety and to help raise awareness of Vision Zero in Norfolk.
 Having a list of actionable strategies will help guide local actions and decisions and is fundamental to achieving the Vision Zero goal of eliminating all pedestrian and bicycle injuries and fatalities. *Note: Some of the strategies listed will depend on funding availability.

 The City of Norfolk is dedicated to taking a safe systems and data-driven approach to improve road safety and to reduce traffic crashes and eliminate all pedestrian and bicycle injuries and fatalities.
 The City has begun to take steps towards its Vision Zero goals by identifying areas in need of safety treatments such as reducing speeds and installing better pedestrian accommodations.
 Additionally, the City plans to utilize data and educational tools as further support for street safety improvements (more specifics can be found on the Data: How are we doing? and Educational Resources pages).

 Here is what the city is currently doing:

-- Preparing for a pilot speed study with the DMV - more details to come later this year (anticipated start date Fall 2021)
+- Preparing for a pilot speed study with the DMV – more details to come later this year (anticipated start date Winter 2022)

-- Updating citywide sidewalk infrastructure (including ADA ramps) - Visit the Citywide Sidewalk Infrastructure project webpage
+- Identifying locations for sidewalk infrastructure improvements – Visit the Citywide Sidewalk Infrastructure project webpage

 - Supporting educational outreach